facebook/fresco/docs/_docs/02-post-processor.md

 ### Advanced: JNI and Blurring

-One of the most commonly asked for post-processing is blurring.
+One of the most commonly asked for post-processing effects is blurring.
 Luckily, Fresco ships with a very efficient implementation in native C code  accessible through `NativeBlurFilter#iterativeBoxBlur`.

 When you are considering more advanced post-processing, using native code is a great way to improve performance.
 If you go down this path, have a look at the implementation in  `blur_filter.c` on how to work with bitmaps in native code.
 Most importantly it explains you how to lock the pixels in memory and other important tricks.